horizon-research/CamJ/tutorial/README.md

 As you can see, noise simulation requires the three parameters needed for energy simulation, along with an addtional parameter: the input image.
 Calling it an input image is a bit confusing, because it's not really an image.
 Rather, it's the map of the photon counts after an exposure stored in each photo-diode (before any read out).
-In theory, the photon count map is obtained by simulate the light transport in the physical scene and the camera optics, but CamJ currently doesn't do that, so we emulate it by requiring an raw photon count map as the input.
-We are currently integrating CamJ with tools like [Iset3D](https://github.com/ISET/iset3d) to obtain an actual photon map.
+In theory, the photon count map is obtained by simulate the light transport in the physical scene and the camera optics, but CamJ currently doesn't do that, so we emulate it by directly requiring an raw photon count map as the input.
+We are working on integrating CamJ with tools like [ISET3d](https://github.com/ISET/iset3d) or [PBRT](https://github.com/mmp/pbrt-v4) to obtain an actual photon map with physics simulations.

-In `tutorial_functional_simulation`, we first load the image into the program and then converts the image into proper input format, in this case, we convert a grayscale image into photon based on the sensor settings that we use in hardware configuration file.
-Put `photon_input` array into a dictionary which CamJ simulator will use later.
-The keyword `Input` in the dictionary corresponds to the name of the software stage which uses `phonton_input` as input:
+### Creating Photon Map

+We create a photon map by reading a gray-scale image and convert pixel values to photon counts based on the full-well capacity of the CIS.

 ```python
 # sensor specs
 full_scale_input_voltage = 1.2 # V